pulumi/docs/pulumi-hugo/themes/default/content/docs/intro/console/organizations.md

 provider,
 please [contact us]({{< relref "/about#contact-us" >}}).

+## Changing Membership Requirements

+Every organization is backed by an identity.
+The identity governs the membership to your org.
+By default, when you add a new org to Pulumi, it uses the Pulumi identity.
+This means the membership is _only_ governed by a user having a Pulumi account and no additional identity requirements are placed on members.

+{{% notes %}}
+Regardless of the identity your org uses, org membership is always invite-only.
+Only the creator of the org gets automatic access.
+Everyone else must be invited by an admin to be admitted into the org.
+{{% /notes %}}

+However, if you want your org to mirror an org on a third party identity service such as GitHub, GitLab, or Bitbucket, you can change the backing identity.
+Enterprises can also choose SAML as the backing identity provider for an org as discussed in [SAML Single Sign-on](#saml-single-sign-on-sso).
+Changing your org's backing identity essentially changes the membership requirements you place on your members.

+Before you change your org's backing identity, ensure that all of its current members can satisfy the membership requirement of the org in the new identity service.
+That is, if you are switching from a GitHub-backed to a GitLab-backed org, ensure that all of your members are actually a member of the corresponding GitLab Group which your org would be changed to inherit from.

+To switch an organization's backing identity you must be an organization admin.
+Navigate to the organization's **Settings** page.
+Then navigate to **Access Management** and select the **Membership Requirements** button to get started with changing your organization's identity.

 ## Switching Organizations

 The Organization drop-down list displays all of the organizations your account is